tomphill/gatsby-firesource/README.md

 # Configurations
 Key|Description
 ---|---
-credential|Require your private key here types| Array of types, which require the following 3 keys type|The type of the collection, which will be used in GraphQL queries.
+emulator|Optional boolean param for connect your app to the Cloud Firestore Emulator.
+Default value `false` host|Optional string param custom host for connect your app to the Cloud Firestore Emulator.
+Default value `localhost:8080` credential|Require your private key here types| Array of types, which require the following 3 keys type|The type of the collection, which will be used in GraphQL queries.
 Eg, when `type = Book`, the GraphQL types are named `book` and `allBook`